-Resetting the Coordinates An anthology of performance art in Aotearoa New Zealand EDITED BY CHRISTOPHER BRADDOCK, IOANA GORDON-SMITH, LAYNE WAEREA AND VICTORIA WYNNE-JONES The first anthology/reader of performance art of Aotearoa New Zealand, Resetting the Coordinates offers a lively, 50-year critical survey of Aotearoa New Zealand's globally unique performance art scene.
+Unknown Italian artist after Raffaelo Sanzio (known as Raphael), Madonna della Sedia (Madonna of the Chair), 62 Resetting the Coordinates An anthology of performance art in Aotearoa New Zealand EDITED BY CHRISTOPHER BRADDOCK, IOANA GORDON-SMITH, LAYNE WAEREA AND VICTORIA WYNNE-JONES The first anthology/reader of performance art of Aotearoa New Zealand, Resetting the Coordinates offers a lively, 50-year critical survey of Aotearoa New Zealand's globally unique performance art scene.
 From the post-object and performance art of the late 1960s to the rich vein of Māori and Pacific performance art from the early 1990s, its 18 chapters by researchers and practitioners is a major reference for art and performance communities of New Zealand, Australia and further afield.
 DR CHRISTOPHER BRADDOCK is a professor of visual arts at Auckland University of Technology.
-DR LAYNE WAEREA (Ngāti Wāhiao, Ngāti Kahungunu) is a senior lecturer in the School of Art and Design at Auckland University of Technology.